More

 Social

 The social pillar implies the consistency of support from stakeholders, community and employees, which is gained by fair and respectful treatment of people involved in your business.
 At the same time, it also expects business to engage in ethical operational processes to encourage creativity, productivity, improved engagement and retention.
-Companies with successful social sustainability strategies enjoys a workplace beaming with skilled, motivated and productive employees and a rich and happy office culture that breeds innovation and enhancement in processes, business models and existing product.
+Companies with successful social sustainability strategies, often implemented using step by step guide templates, enjoy a workplace beaming with skilled, motivated, and productive employees and a rich and happy office culture that breeds innovation and enhancement in processes, business models and existing product.

 Environmental